 French Onion Soup Best brasserie foods in Paris

 If foie gras isn’t your thing why not try a traditional French onion soup (soupe a l’oignon) for your appetiser (entrée) or light lunch.
 At its worst French onion soup is beef stock with onion in it.
 But at its best?
 A silky, caramelised, unctuous soup with the best stringy cheese bubbling on top.
 Heaven in a bowl and perfect on a cold wintery day.
-Best brasserie foods in Paris
+Just don’t call it French Onion Soup when you order it – if you aren’t confident in ordering in French, just ask for Onion Soup.

 Many (particularly the more fancy) brasseries will serve seafood.
 They will often display and plate up their seafood at the front door of the restaurant – right out on the street.
 This includes opening and preparing your plate of oysters (huitres).
 While there are an overwhelming choice of varieties, I like to order a mixed plate.
 Regardless of which ones you choose I defy you not to say that French oysters are simply the best oysters ever…..